PostgREST/postgrest/docs/explanations/nginx.rst

 This creates a shared memory zone called "login" to store a log of IP addresses that access the rate limited urls.
 The space reserved, 10 MB (:code:`10m`) will give us enough space to store a history of 160k requests.
 We have chosen to allow only allow one request per second (:code:`1r/s`).

-Next we apply the zone to certain routes, like a hypothetical stored procedure called :code:`login`.
+Next we apply the zone to certain routes, like a hypothetical function called :code:`login`.

 .. code-block:: nginx